-INITIATIVES WHAT WE WLL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1a Deliver targeted education and awareness raising initiatives to prevent crime and promote 2.1.1 Participate in Community Safety Month annually to raise awareness whole-of-community approaches to safer communities.
-Safer Communities Community builder Medium-term safe behaviours 2.1.2 Partner with Victoria Police, emergency services and community organisations to deliver education and awareness to the community and local businesses on how to keep safe, with a focus on the most prevalent crimes in Frankston City and how to prevent them from occurring.
+INITIATIVES WHAT WE WLL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1a Deliver targeted crime prevention education and awareness initiatives to 2.1.1 Participate in Community Safety Month annually to raise awareness whole-of-community approaches to safer communities.
+Safer Communities Community builder Medium-term encourage safe and responsible behaviours 2.1.2 Partner with Victoria Police, emergency services and community organisations to deliver education and awareness to the community and local businesses on how to keep safe, with a focus on the most prevalent crimes in Frankston City and how to prevent them from occurring.
 Safer Communities Partner and community builder Medium-term

-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1.3 Provide information, support and advice on safety to families with young children, young people and older people through Council's universal service provision.
-Family Health Support Services and Community Strengthening Deliver Ongoing 2.1.4 Through the Health & Wellbeing Plan, work in partnership with public health services and other organisations to deliver health promotion initiatives that educate and raise awareness of harms relating to tobacco and vaping, gambling, alcohol and other drugs and of the support services available.
-City Futures and Community Strengthening Partner and community builder Short-term 2.1.5 Partner with the Alliance for Gambling Reform and Gambler's Help Southern to implement awareness raising campaigns that minimise gambling harm, including participation in Gambling Harm Awareness Week.
-City Futures Partner and advocate Ongoing 2.1.6 Through the Health and Wellbeing Plan, support the promotion of specialist services and community programs for people seeking help for alcohol and other drug issues.
-City Futures Partner and community builder Short-term
+INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1.3 Partner with community health organisations to promote values-based messaging and provide information and education on harm prevention from vaping and tobacco-use, gambling, alcohol and other drugs.
+City Futures and Community Strengthening Partner and community builder Medium-term 2.1.4 Provide information, support and advice on safety to families with young children, young people and older people through Council's universal service provision.
+Family Health Support Services and Community Strengthening Deliver Ongoing 2.1.5 Partner with the Alliance for Gambling Reform and Gambler's Help Southern to implement awareness raising campaigns that minimise gambling harm, including participation in Gambling Harm Awareness Week.
+City Futures Partner and advocate Ongoing 2.1b Support and promote safe environments in council owned facilities to prevent 2.1.6 Partner with community health organisations to support smoke free environments in council and community settings.
+Community Strengthening Partner and community builder Ongoing harms from drugs, alcohol and gambling 2.1.7 Support sports clubs to build their capacity to prevent harm through participation in the Good Sports Program.
+Community Strengthening Partner and community builder Ongoing